GiovanniSalmeri/yellow-quiz/README.md

 <p align="center"><img src="quiz-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download ZIP file](https://github.com/GiovanniSalmeri/yellow-quiz/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to create a test

 Define the test in a text file with whichever filename you like and put it into `media/quiz/`.
 There are three kinds of lines you can use.